How to Crochet a Raglan Sweater That Actually Fits You

 RS (right side), WS (wrong side), CH (chain), single crochet stitch, HDC (half double crochet), DC (double crochet), ST (stitch), PM (place marker), SLS (slip stitch), INC (increase)

-If you have been wanting to make your first crochet raglan sweater, you are in the right place.
-A crochet raglan sweater is one of the most rewarding garments you can create because it is worked entirely in one piece from the top down.
-There are no seams to sew at the end, and the fit is incredibly customizable.
+If you’ve been wanting to make your first raglan sweater, you’re in the right place.
+It’s one of the most rewarding garments to crochet because it’s worked in one piece from the top down, no seams to sew at the end, and the fit is endlessly customizable.

-In this guide, we will walk through everything you need to know about the crochet raglan sweater construction method, including the math behind raglan increases, a full size chart, step-by-step instructions, and three stunning free patterns to get you started.
+This guide covers everything about the construction method, the math behind raglan increases, a full size chart, step-by-step instructions, and three free patterns to get you started.

 What Is a Raglan Sweater?